palant/js-analysis/README.md

 #### Statement placeholders

-Statement placeholders stand for a statement which by default also includes variable and function declarations. `statementNNN`, where `NNN` is some number, is considered to be a statement placeholder.
+Statement placeholders stand for a statement which by default also includes variable, function and class declarations. `statementNNN`, where `NNN` is some number, is considered to be a statement placeholder.
 An example pattern:

     if (x > 0)
       statement1;